AREAL-DTA: Dynamic Tree Attention for Efficient Reinforcement Learning of Large Language Models: Dynamic Tree Attention

-To implement the DFS traverse algorithm in \sys, we maintain a stack that represents the current path (prefix) from the root of the prefix tree to the current node we are visiting.
-At any time, this stack holds: (\underline{\textbf{i}}) the sequence of tokens in the current prefix; (\underline{\textbf{ii}}) the corresponding intermediate states for this prefix generated by the current policy model, i.e., the transformer’s key/value cache for these tokens.
-Given the prefix tree $\mathcal{T}$, the training computation (i.e., forward and backward propagation to compute the policy gradient) then proceeds as:
+The essential design of \sys is to maintain a stack that represents the current path (prefix) from the root of the prefix tree to the current node we are visiting; Algorithm~\ref{alg:vanilla-dta} provides the corresponding pseudocode.
+At any time, this stack holds (\underline{\textbf{i}}) the sequence of tokens in the current prefix and (\underline{\textbf{ii}}) the transformer's key/value cache for these prefix tokens.
+Given the prefix tree $\mathcal{T}$, the training computation (i.e., forward and backward propagation to compute the policy gradient) proceeds as follows.
+In this vanilla DFS traversal, any prefix common to multiple sequences can be processed once in forward propagation, while gradients from all descendant sequences are accumulated across the corresponding backward steps instead of recomputing the prefix independently for each sequence.

-\begin{itemize} \item \textbf{Push prefix tree intermediate nodes}: We first perform a depth-first search (DFS) on $\mathcal{T}$, i.e., pushing the prefix tree intermediate nodes onto the stack as we go down each prefix tree branch.
-Note that pushing the current prefix tree intermediate node means extending the current prefix and performing a forward computation for those new tokens in this intermediate node, continuing from the previous prefix’s model state.
-Concretely, when we could move from a node (prefix) to one of its children, and feed the tokens in this child node into the policy model using the prefix’s cached key/value (KV) state.
-This procedure computes the log-probabilities for the new tokens and updates the KV cache for the extended prefix.
-We then append the new tokens' KV cache to the stack.
-This process effectively reuses the computation of prefix tokens, so we do not have to recompute them.
+\begin{itemize}[leftmargin=*] \item \textbf{Push prefix-tree nodes}: During DFS, moving from a prefix node to one of its children extends the current stack with the child token segment. \sys runs a forward pass for this segment using the parent prefix's cached KV state, then appends the resulting KV cache to the stack.
+This reuses shared prefix states across descendant rollouts instead of recomputing them for each sequence.